Nikhilpuppa/ASIC_Design/README.md

 riscv64-unknown-elf-objdump -d s1tonsum.o | less
 ```
 ##### 2. Output image:
-There are a total of 11 lines in the main section of O1 optimization.
+There are a total of 11 lines in the main section of Ofast optimization.
 ![image](https://github.com/user-attachments/assets/63b63e54-3d8d-4b04-a695-ce6e43cc1e8d)

 </details>